Understanding Seller Notes in M&A: Insights from 100 LOIs

 In addition, making the right changes — such as cutting unprofitable costs, increasing sales, or reaching new markets — can also have a significant impact on a company’s EBITDA.

 That said, it can still be difficult for a company and the prospective buyer to reach an agreement on a purchase price — otherwise known as a “valuation gap.”
-In this case, a small-business owner will need to prove that its ROI and growth potential justifies a higher EBITDA multiple.
+In this case, a small-business owner will need to prove that its ROI and growth potential justify a higher EBITDA multiple.

 This can be achieved by developing a solid strategic plan that will help showcase the background and performance of a company.
 In turn, small-business owners will need to find facts or data that support the story they are trying to communicate to prospective buyers or investors.